 With once rich countries such as the USA on the verge of bankruptcy and facing the extensive repairs of already aging, derelict infrastructures, adding a new, unprecedented development costs seems unlikely.
 Unless, of course the priorities in the US shift dramatically.
 The US, for example, could adopt a sane, smart strategy, reduce its military budget by 50% and invest the money and skills in rebuilding the country's infrastructure with new sustainable energy sources.

 Discussions of Environmental Science and Human Ecology were developed by Environmed Research Inc. Sechelt, B.C.
 Canada.
 Online Topics are developed in several books by Stephen Gislason MD.
+These can be found in two catalogues, Alpha Education and Persona Digital Books.
 Environment Home

 The book, Air and Breathing helps you understand air quality issues, normal breathing and the causes of breathing disorders.
 You will find detailed information about the atmosphere, air pollution and climate change, airborne infection, air quality and airborne hazards at home.
-Click the Add to Cart button on the left to order printed book for mail delivery from Alpha Online.
-Click the Download button to order and download the eBook as a PDF file.
+Click the Add to cart button on the left to order printed books for mail delivery from Alpha Online.
+Click the Download button to order and download PDF files.